EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_03/hands_on_3.md

 The majority of these columns are self explanatory, and correspond to the columns in other csv files - for instance, `ProcessName`, `RegionName` and `Time`.
 The timeslice based columns, however, are dynamic and will match the levels as defined in the toml file.

 The majority of these columns are self explanatory, and correspond to the columns in other csv files - for instance, ProcessName, RegionName and Time.
 The timeslice based columns, however, are dynamic and will match the levels as defined in the `settings.toml` file in the main `default` folder.

+We need to link the `TechnodataTimeslices.csv` file to the MUSE model.
+So to do this, we must enter into the `settings.toml` file and under the `[sectors.power]` add the line `technodata_timeslices = '{path}/technodata/power/TechnodataTimeslices.csv'` as shown below.
+Although we must ensure that the `TechnodataTimeslices.csv` is in the `/technodata/power/` folder of the default example.

 ```
 [sectors.power]